muhammedjamsheer/Angular/Interview Questions.md

 ###  1.What is RxJS.?
 RxJS is Reactive Extensions for Javascript.
 It is a library that allows us to work with observables in an Angular application.

+###  1.What is Angular Router.?
+Angular Router is a mechanism in which navigation happens from one view to the next